microsoft/vscode-docs/docs/remote/ssh.md

 ---
 # Developing using SSH

 **Visual Studio Code Remote - SSH extension** allows you to open a remote folder on any remote machine, VM, or container with a running SSH server and take full advantage of VS Code's feature set.
-The SSH extension supports a large number of scenarios given nearly every desktop and server operating system has an optional SSH server that can be configured.
-Once connected to a server, you can interact with files, folders, and workspaces sitting anywhere on the remote filesystem and install extensions that will be available from any machine you use to connect to it.
+Once connected to a server, you can interact with files and folders anywhere on the remote filesystem.

-When using the capability, VS Code selectively runs certain extensions on the remote machine to optimize your experience.
-Given **no source code needs to be on your local machine** to use the capability, the approach provides dramatic performance and fidelity benefits over using network shares or synchronizing files.
+When using the capability, VS Code runs certain extensions on the remote machine to optimize your experience.
+Given **no source code needs to be on your local machine**, this approach provides dramatic performance and fidelity benefits over using network shares or synchronizing files.

 ![SSH Architecture](images/ssh/architecture-ssh.png)

-The result is that VS Code can provide a **local-quality development experience** including full IntelliSense, debugging, and more **regardless of where your code is hosted**.
+The result is that VS Code can provide a **local-quality development experience** including full IntelliSense (completions), debugging, and more **regardless of where your code is hosted**.

 ## Getting started